Color Tips

 Flat or matte finish is a nightmare to keep clean and shows every single fingerprint and mark.
 Do yourself a favor and pick a finish with some sheen like Satin.
 It’s easier to clean and lets light reflect around the room.
 Win win!

-Choosing a color palette or scheme is the first step to design any space.
-With a selected group of colors that work together you always have a blueprint to use.
-Using consistent colors throughout your home makes it feel calmer, more pulled together and intentional.
-You never have to stop and wonder, what color do I pick!
+Choosing a color palette or scheme is the first step and using consistent colors throughout makes your home feel calmer, more pulled together and intentional.

-Use this color scheme for your walls, and to pick other wall and flooring finishes like rugs and tile.
+This color scheme is not only for your walls, but use it to pick other finishes like rugs and tile.

-Not sure about the tone in a rug sample?
-Hold it up to the paint swatch and look at it in natural light.
 Use your paint swatches to pick tile backsplash and bathroom tile.
 It doesn’t have to match but it should be in the same hue or tint.
 You don’t have to worry about what that means, just do the natural light test.
 Take both tile and paint sample outside or in a window with filtered natural light and compare.
-You want both colors to work together, cool with cool or warm with warm.

-Your color scheme is also a guide to choose the color of any large piece of furniture like a sofa.
-Ditto with curtains or window treatments.
+Your color scheme is also a guide to help you pick the color of furniture, curtains or window treatments.
 Every time you repeat these colors, whether as a solid (painted wall), a texture (flooring) or a pattern (fabric) you’re making this color thing work!

-When making those sometimes tough choices about what to buy, what to keep or what to get rid of in your home, keep this color scheme handy.
+Keep your swatches handy to make tough choices about what to buy, keep or what get rid of in your home.

 Still not sure what color is right?
 A quick affordable solution is my Color Clarity service.
 Why not try it!